poppinss/indicative/readme.md

 ```

 #### toFloat
-convers value to float and returns `NaN` if unable to convert.
+Converts value to float and returns `NaN` if unable to convert.

 ```javascript
 // raw sanitization